1. Diabetes mellitus: what is it?

 If diabetes mellitus remains untreated or not adequately treated for a long time, high blood sugar levels can cause damage to blood vessels, heart, eyes, nerves, kidneys and feet.
 Elevated blood sugar levels lead to an increasing narrowing and stiffening (arteriosclerosis) of the vessels.
 Because of this vasoconstriction, among other things, patients with diabetes are twice as likely to suffer a heart attack or stroke as healthy people.
 Approximately more than half of diabetics die of a heart attack.

 The consequences of diabetes can therefore affect almost the entire body.
 However, not only the organs suffer from the disease, but also the psyche.
 The complex therapy, which requires constant attention, and the wide range of complaints and consequential damage that can occur, place a heavy burden on those affected.
-People with diabetes suffer from stress, anxiety, depression or dementia more often than the average.
-It is therefore particularly important that those affected, as well as their relatives and doctors, identify and treat symptoms in a timely manner.
+People with diabetes suffer from

 6. Exams